Anddii/dx12_play/dx12_play/README.md

 4. Describe and create the swap chain
 5. Create descriptor heaps.
 A descriptor heap can be thought of as an array of descriptors.
 Where each descriptor fully describes an object to the GPU
    1. Describe and create a render target view (RTV) descriptor heap
+   2. Describe and create a shader resource view (SRV) heap for the texture.
+   3. Describe and create a constant buffer view (CBV) heap for the constants.
 6. Create frame resources
    1. Create a RTV for each frame
 7. Create A command allocator, manages the underlying storage for command listsand bundles